seoninja13/react-win-dir/docs/features/index.md

 4. **Code Complexity Analysis**: Analyzes files for cyclomatic complexity, length, and other metrics.
 5. **Modularization Suggestions**: Identifies code sections that could be extracted into separate functions or modules.
 6. **AI-Powered Refactoring**: Generates refactoring suggestions using AI.
+7. **Project-Aware Task Management**: Manages tasks in a structured format within the project.
+8. **AI Task Integration**: Enables AI assistants to read, add, and complete tasks.
+9. **Task Prioritization**: Allows tasks to be prioritized and categorized for better organization.

 ## Related Documentation